lrodziewicz/Matrixcode/README.md

 ## Requirements
   - PHP 5.2 or later
-  - Zend_Config and Zend_Pdf classes
+  - GD extension for ImageRenderer

 ## Roadmap
   - make it indepentent from Zend Framework